mozilla/pkipolicy/rootstore/policy.md

-A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner SHALL also be grounds for disabling a CA operator’s root certificates or removing them from Mozilla's root program.
+A failure to provide notifications or updates in the CCADB or as otherwise required in a timely manner SHALL also be grounds for disabling a CA operator’s root certificates or removing them from Mozilla's root store.
 For this policy and the CCADB policies, "a timely manner" means within 30 days of when the appropriate data or documentation becomes available to the CA operator, unless a Mozilla policy document specifies a different rule.

-If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root store based on a CA operator’s actions (or failure to act) that are contrary to the Mozilla Root Store Policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and MAY also alert relevant news or government organizations such as US-CERT.
+If Mozilla disables or removes a CA operator’s certificate(s) from Mozilla’s root store based on a CA operator’s actions (or failure to act) that are contrary to this policy, Mozilla will publicize that fact (for example, in newsgroups on the news.mozilla.org server, and on our websites) and MAY also alert relevant news or government organizations such as US-CERT.